CloudCannon/Academy/_posts/2017-02-07-advanced-blogging.md

 ![Excerpt](/images/tutorials/advanced-blogging/excerpt.png){: .screenshot}

-What if we want more content in the excerpt?, We can control exactly what is in this excerpt using an excerpt separator.
-In the post's front matter we can specify an `excerpt_separator` which is a sequence of characters which indicates the end of the excerpt.
-Let's add a few paragraphs of text here and then add a excerpt separator.
+If we wanted to more control over the content in the snippet we can use a excerpt separator.
+In the post's front matter we can specify `excerpt_separator` which is a sequence of characters to indicate the end of the excerpt.
+Let's add a few paragraphs of text and add a excerpt separator.

 {% raw %}
 ~~~html